Skip to content

 12. Vector reduce operations: add, mul, and, or, xor, max, min.

-1. Modules are defined using module <name>.
-Where name is on the form foo::bar::baz
+1. Modules are defined using module <name>;, where <name> is of the form foo::bar::baz.

-2. Modules can be split into an unlimited number of module sections, each starting with the same module name declaration.
+2. Modules can be split into an unlimited number of module sections, each starting with the same module name declaration if intended to become part of the same module.
+Multiple differently named modules can also be defined per file.

 3. The import statement imports a given module.